Important information on entry and residence for people fleeing Ukraine

 The Jobcenter also contributes to health insurance and long-term care insurance on your behalf.

 Yes.
-If you do not earn much through your work, you can be entitled to Unemployment Benefits II despite having a job.
-However, you will then receive fewer Unemployment Benefits II.
-Your salary will be deducted from your unemployment benefits II.
-So the more you earn, the lower your unemployment benefits II.
+If you do not earn much through your work, you can be entitled to Bürgergeld despite having a job.
+However, you will then receive fewer Bürgergeld.
+Your salary will be deducted from your Bürgergeld.
+So the more you earn, the lower your Bürgergeld.
 Important: There is an allowable deduction ("Freibeitrag") of €100.
-That means you can make €100 without your Unemployment Benefits II being reduced.
+That means you can make €100 without your Bürgergeld being reduced.

 Please note: Your income from employment in Ukraine is only taken into account (when calculating unemployment benefit II) if you can actually use this money.
-The income of your spouse in Ukraine must not be taken into account when calculating the amount of your unemployment benefit II - even if you have access to their income.
+The income of your spouse in Ukraine must not be taken into account when calculating the amount of your Bürgergeld - even if you have access to their income.

-You can apply for Unemployment Benefits II at the responsible Jobcenter.
-You must fill out an application called "Hauptantrag" or "main application".
+If you have not received any money from the job center before January 01, 2023, you must apply for the citizen's income.
+To do this, you fill out an application.
+That is called "Hauptantrag" or "main application".
 You count as a "Bedarfsgemeinschaft" or "shared household" if you live with your family.
-You can learn who counts as a member of a "shared household" in the section "Does my family's income or assets also count?
+You can learn who counts as a member of a "shared household" in the section "Does my family's income or assets also count?"
 What is a 'Bedarfsgemeinschaft'?".
 For each "shared household", you need to fill out one application.
-One of you will be considered the main applicant and must meet all the requirements mentioned in the section "Can I receive Unemployment Benefits II?".
+One of you will be considered the main applicant and must meet all the requirements mentioned in the section "Can I receive Bürgergeld?”

 In addition to the main application, there are various "Anlagen", "Nebenanträge" or attachments that you must fill out as required.
 Furthermore, you must submit evidence to support the information you provide in the application and the appendices, for instance, your rental agreement.